RoyLai-InfoCorp/fin556/day-3/home-assignments/12-testnet/README.md

 1. Sending Transaction on Public Testnet
 2. Deploying ERC20 tokens on Public Testnet

-## 1. Sending Transaction on Public Testnet
+## 🛠️ Lab Practise: Sending Transaction on Public Testnet

 💀⚠️ **IMPORTANT: NEVER USE YOUR REAL PRODUCTION WALLET KEY FOR LAB**